 - TV stations – to limit the number of people in the control room;

-- Media technology companies – to deliver feeds to remote judges in sports;
+- Sports production companies – to deliver feeds to remote commentators or judges;

-- Video production companies – to remotely direct shows.
+- Creative teams – to remotely direct shows.

 These are the case studies we currently have for remote video monitoring.